iamfitz7/Cybersecurity_Portfolio/Week17_Defender_XDR_Sentinel_Investigations/README.md

 50 users
 ```

-The second could be more consistent with password spraying.
+The second pattern may be more consistent with password spraying.

-Neither pattern proves an attack by itself.
+Neither proves an attack without additional evidence.

 ---

-# Phase 7 — Authentication Timeline Reconstruction
+# Authentication Timeline

-The target account was isolated and events were sorted chronologically.

-Example:

 ```kusto
 let TargetUser = "<LAB-ACCOUNT>";